Writing therapy

-Writing therapy is a form of expressive therapy that uses the act of writing and processing the written word as therapy.
-Writing therapy posits that writing one's feelings gradually eases feelings of emotional trauma.
-Writing therapeutically can take place individually or in a group and it can be administered in person with a therapist or remotely through mailing or the Internet.
+Writing therapy is a form of expressive therapy that uses the act of writing and processing the written word in clinical interventions for healing and personal growth.
+Writing therapy posits that writing one's feelings gradually eases feelings of emotional trauma; studies have found this therapy primarily beneficial for alleviating stress caused by previously undisclosed adverse events and for those suffering from medical conditions associated with the immune system.
+Writing therapeutically can take place individually or in a group and can be administered in person with a therapist or remotely through mailing or the Internet.

-The field of writing therapy includes many practitioners in a variety of settings.
-The therapy is usually administered by a therapist or counselor.
-Several interventions exist online.
+The field of writing therapy includes many practitioners in a variety of settings, usually administered by a therapist or counselor.
 Writing group leaders also work in hospitals with patients dealing with mental and physical illnesses.
-In university departments they aid student self-awareness and self-development.
-When administered at a distance, it is useful for those who prefer to remain personally anonymous and are not ready to disclose their most private thoughts and anxieties in a face-to-face situation.
+In university departments, they aid student self-awareness and self-development.
+Online and distance interventions are useful for those who prefer to remain anonymous and/or are not ready to disclose their most private thoughts and anxieties in a face-to-face situation.

 As with most forms of therapy, writing therapy is adapted and used to work with a wide range of psychoneurotic issues, including bereavement, desertion and abuse.
-Many of these interventions take the form of classes where clients write on specific themes chosen by their therapist or counsellor.
+Many interventions take the form of classes where clients write on specific themes chosen by the therapist or counselor.
 Assignments may include writing unsent letters to selected individuals, alive or dead, followed by imagined replies from the recipient, or a dialogue with the recovering alcoholic's bottle of alcohol.

-Research into the therapeutic action of writing
+Research

-The expressive writing paradigm
+Expressive writing paradigm

 Expressive writing is a form of writing therapy developed primarily by James W. Pennebaker in the late 1980s.
 The seminal expressive writing study instructed participants in the experimental group to write about a 'past trauma', expressing their very deepest thoughts and feelings surrounding it.
-In contrast, control participants were asked to write as objectively and factually as possible about neutral topics (e.g., a particular room or their plans for the day), without revealing their emotions or opinions.
-For both groups, the timescale was 15 minutes of continuous writing repeated over four consecutive days.
-It was also instructed that should a participant run out of things to write, they should go back to the beginning and repeat themselves, perhaps writing a little differently.
+In contrast, control participants were asked to write as objectively and factually as possible about neutral topics (e.g., a particular room or their plans for the day) without revealing their emotions or opinions.
+Both groups wrote continuously for 15 minutes per day for 4 consecutive days.
+If participants felt they could not write any more details, they were instructed to return to the beginning, potentially repeating what they wrote or writing it in a different manner.